hrampadarath/emerlin-casa-jupyter/README.md

-# Guide on setting up a CASA Jupyter Notebook srver
+# Guide on setting up a CASA Jupyter Notebook server

 ## Step 1: Build the casa-jupyter notebook